-We have audited the financial statements of parent company Alabana Holdings Limited (the "Company"), which are presented in pages 7 to 20 and comprise the statement of financial position as at 31 December 2021, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the period from 13 November 2020 to 31 December 2021, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of parent company Alabana Holdings Limited (the "Company"), which are presented in pages 7 to 21 and comprise the statement of financial position as at 31 December 2022, and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of parent company Alabana Holdings Limited as at 31 December 2021, and of its financial performance and its cash flows for the period from 13 November 2020 to 31 December 2021 in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of parent company Alabana Holdings Limited as at 31 December 2022, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.